pi-engine/pi/README.md

 Features and practices
 ----------------------
+* Multitenancy deployment and SSO/OAuth implementation
-* Modularization for functionality and applications
+* Modularization and built-in support for customization
-* Components for basic libraries and services for fundamental system functions
+* System components and services for fundamental functions
 * Theming for presentation and appearance
 * Design-friendly templating
 * DevOps oriented architecture